pamelakaylin/Bucketbee_Server/README.md

 # Getting started

 ### The client and server for this project has been split up into two separate repos; both need to be up and running for the app to be functional.
-Find the server [here](https://github.com/pamelakaylin/Bucketbee_Server).
+Find the client [here](https://github.com/pamelakaylin/Bucketbee_Client).

 1. Clone this repo